 We are among the first programs in NYS funded to help parents with Child Welfare investigations.
-We do advocacy for parents during the child protection investigation before a legal case is filed with the goal of avoiding a family court proceeding.
+We advocate for parents during the child protection investigation before a legal case is filed to avoid a family court proceeding.
 And for parents who have been through a child welfare investigation and now have a report at the State Central Register for Child Abuse and Neglect, we help clear their name so they can work in professions that serve children.

 Article 10 Family Court Matters including Permanency Planning, Termination of Parental Rights and Appeals.

 The mission of the Family Defense Unit is to keep families together.
-The vast majority of cases filed against parents in Family Court are as result of poverty related legal issues.
+Most cases filed against parents in Family Court result from poverty-related legal issues.
 LSHV’s Family Defense Team provides zealous advocacy in all court-based matters as well as social services and peer mentoring designed to reunite families as quickly as possible.
-Additionally, every parent will receive a legal check-up and legal services aimed at addressing their related legal issues including eviction prevention, public benefits, social security, etc. A full range of legal services will be provided to stabilize the family and help bring children home.
+Additionally, every parent will receive a legal check-up and services to address their related legal issues including, eviction prevention, public benefits, social security, etc. A full range of legal services will be provided to stabilize the family and help bring children home.

-In addition to providing civil legal assistance, the Kinship Unit offers legal education trainings to the Kinship Communities of Westchester County.
-These trainings aim to teach the kinship communities about their rights on a variety of legal topics.
+In addition to providing civil legal assistance, the Kinship Unit offers legal education training to the Kinship Communities of Westchester County.
+Training aims to teach kinship communities about their rights on various legal topics.